CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/chatting-backend-service/README.md

 3. Clone `.env.example` and rename as `.env`.

-4. Configure Redis connection:
-   - For local Redis: Set `REDIS_HOST=localhost` and `REDIS_PORT=6379`
-   - For AWS ElastiCache with TLS: Set `REDIS_TLS_ENABLED=true`

-5. Run the command: `docker run -d -p 6379:6379 redis:latest`.
-This will start a local Redis container.
+4. Run a redis instance on port 6379 and ensure that `REDIS_TLS_ENABLED` is `false` in `.env` for development mode.

-6. Run the command `npm start` to start the Chat Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.
+5. Run the command `npm start` to start the Chat Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.

-7. The service will be available on port 5286.
+6. The service will be available on port 5286.
 If you wish to change the port, please update the `.env` file.

 ## Running with Docker